 If your puppy is advertised as having its own passport, this could be a sign that the puppy has been farmed overseas and brought to the UK to be sold.

-Puppies can’t be vaccinated until they are over 4 weeks old.
-If the advert claims the puppies have been vaccinated already and they are said to be younger than 4 weeks old, this claim is untrue.
+Puppies can’t be vaccinated until they are over four weeks old.
+If the advert claims that the puppies have been vaccinated already and they are said to be younger than four weeks old, this claim is untrue.

-If your seller is advertising multiple litters from different breeds of dog, this is a giveaway that they are operating a puppy farm on a large scale.
+If your seller is advertising multiple litters from different breeds of dog, this is a giveaway that they may be dealing puppy farmed dogs on a large scale.
 Verified sellers will mostly only trade in one breed of dog.

-Puppies should never be taken away from their mother to go to their new home until they are at least 8 weeks old.
-They need to stay with their mother long enough to be reared, learn behaviours, and socialise.
+Puppies being sold before they’re at least eight weeks old is an immediate red flag.
+They need to stay with their mum long enough so that they can socialise and learn behaviours.
 Check that the puppy looks healthy with bright eyes and shiny fur.
-Any concerns you raise about the puppy's health should not be swept aside and classed as 'normal for the breed'.
+Any concerns you raise about the puppy’s health should not be swept aside and classed as ‘normal for the breed’.
+Healthy, happy and socialised puppies are naturally curious and will want to interact with you and their surroundings.
+If they are timid and not willing to interact, ask yourself why?

 No mum.
 No paperwork.
 Walk away.